DCC-UAB/XNAPproject-grup07/QUESTIONS.md

     ![Alt text](https://github.com/DCC-UAB/XNAPproject-grup07/blob/7b87d343c7eb66e18fad638b09197006617e3c05/compostions/predictions_631_images/composition_John%20Singer%20Sargent.png)

 - Final train: We had a problem with the capacity and the volume of our train set, so we have implemented a code where we select the 10 artist which have the most paintings on the original train.
 Once we know the artists, we select all their paintings (from the 9 folders of train) and we save only this ones.
-    Now that we have this patings, we will do Data Augmentation we did last week so we'll have much more paintings on our training set.
+    Now that we have these images, we do Data Augmentation we did last week so we'll have much more paintings in our training set.

     And finally we have to confirm that the volume of this new training set is correct for our situation.